PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-05-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 natural selection would be a major refutation of modern evolutionary biology.
-William Dembski's Law of Conservation of Complex Specified Information attempted such a proof, but this proof fails, and Dembski's Law of Conservation of Complex Specified Information is no longer discussed by proponents of Intelligent Design, except in occasional mistaken assertions that such a law has been proven.
+William Dembski's Law of Conservation of Complex Specified Information attempted such a proof, but this proof fails, and Dembski's LCCSI is no longer discussed by proponents of Intelligent Design, except in occasional mistaken assertions that such a law has been proven in a form that shows that high levels of fitness cannot be achieved from lower ones.

 </p><p>
 3. By contrast, the ASC algorithmic complexity measure is